 Doing so immediately opens the selected plugin's editor window.
 Now all you have to do is use your mouse to move the control you want the widget to affect, and Gig Performer instantly learns the parameter.
-In the case of the "C3 Blues" instrument, the parameter is called "R Speed," circled in vellow in this illustration.
+In the case of the "C3 Blues" instrument, the parameter is called "R Speed - Jazz Organ" (circled below).